Pointwise convergence to initial data of heat and Hermite-heat equations in Modulation Spaces: Hardy-Littlewood maximal operator on modulation spaces

 since $f * M_{\xi} {\phi^*} \in L^{p}.$ Now, comparing equations (\ref{eq5}) and (\ref{eq6}), we obtain

 for almost every $x\in\mathbb R^n.$ Therefore, we can conclude that $\lim _{t \rightarrow 0} (\varphi_{t} * f)(x)=f(x)$ almost everywhere. \end{proof}

-\begin{remark} In Proposition \ref{prop2}, our primary idea of proving relies on the $L^p$-boundedness of the Hardy-Littlewood maximal operator applied to the convolution $f*|{\phi^*}|$.
-In general, when considering an arbitrary function from modulation spaces, ensuring the $L^p$-boundedness of $\mathcal{M}f * |{\phi^*}|$ necessitates that $|f|*|{\phi^*}|$ belongs to some $L^p$ space.
-However, achieving closure under the modulus operation is not readily available within modulation spaces.
-Consequently, extending Proposition \ref{prop2} to include all functions is somewhat difficult. \end{remark}
+\begin{remark} In Proposition \ref{prop2}, we established a result analogous to Theorem \ref{th3}\,\eqref{th3-1}, although the boundedness of maximal function is not available in our setting.
+In this case, the result holds only in one direction, and no weight function has been considered.
+The main idea of the proof relies on the $L^p$-boundedness of the Hardy–Littlewood maximal operator applied to the convolution $f * |\phi^*|$.
+In general, for an arbitrary function belonging to a modulation space, the $L^p$-boundedness of $\mathcal{M}(f * |\phi^*|)$ requires that $|f| * |\phi^*|$ lies in some $L^p$ space.
+However, modulation spaces are not necessarily closed under the modulus operation, which makes it difficult to extend Proposition \ref{prop2} to all functions in modulation spaces. \end{remark}

 Moreover, by employing certain algebraic properties of modulation spaces, we can extend the validity of Proposition \ref{prop2} to arbitrary functions (not necessarily restrict non-negative) belonging to specific modulation spaces.
 We will discuss such spaces in the following result.